kyma-project/istio/docs/user/troubleshooting/03-30-istio-no-sidecar.md

 1. Go to the Pod's namespace.
 2. Check if Istio sidecar proxy injection is enabled at the namespace level.
-    Verify if the `Labels` section contains `istio-injection=disabled` or `istio-injection=enabled`.
-If Istio sidecar proxy injection is disabled at the namespace level, none of its Pods are injected with an Istio sidecar proxy.
+    Verify if the `Labels` section contains the `istio-injection` label.
+If the label is set to `disabled` or it is not set at all, Istio sidecar proxy injection is disabled at the namespace level and none of its Pods are injected with an Istio sidecar proxy.
 3. Check if Istio sidecar proxy injection is enabled for the Pod's Deployment.
    1. In the **Workloads** section, choose **Deployments**
    2. Choose **Edit**.